 When we think of royalty, beautiful princesses and charming princes come to mind.
-History reveals that, sometimes, real-life rulers were more akin to villains in storybooks: deformed hunchbacks, crazed witches, sleazy morons, and murderous families.
-Whether these weird royals were born that way or the job drove them to it, a number of leaders throughout history exhibited signs that something wasn't right.
+History reveals that real-life rulers were sometimes more akin to villains in storybooks: deformed hunchbacks, crazed witches, sleazy morons, and murderous families.
+Whether these weird royals were born that way or the job drove them to do dastardly deeds, a number of royals throughout history exhibited signs that something wasn't quite right.
 For some, it was just a strange quirk here or there.
-For others, a debilitating problem that left them unfit to rule.
+For others, a debilitating problem that left them unfit to rule their own kingdoms.

 No one can deny that, despite the perks, being a royal is complicated.
-You have access to massive riches that could corrupt you.
-You have to decide the well-being of an entire nation.
-All the while, there are people out there who probably want you dead.
-This could lead anyone to become a little bit weird.
-Here's a list of the weirdest royals and weirdest royal families throughout history, what made them that way, and how it might have affected the country they ruled.
+Access to massive riches can corrupt you.
+You must make decisions that determine the well-being of entire populations.
+All the while, there are people out there who probably want nothing more than to see you dead.
+This could lead anyone to developed warped priorities.
+Here's a list of the weirdest royals and strangest royal families throughout history, what made them that way, and how it might have affected the country they ruled.